runekaagaard/mcp-alchemy/README.md

 **Status: Works great and is in daily use without any known bugs.**

-**Status 2: I'm currently working on publishing it to PYPI and finding the most userfriendly way to run it with uvx, so inspect installation instructions to change during the next couple of weeks.**

 Let Claude be your database expert!
 MCP Alchemy connects Claude Desktop directly to your databases, allowing it to:

 - Help you explore and understand your database structure